SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Experiments

+We tested \algabb\ across multiple continuous control tasks from the OpenAI Gym benchmark~\citep{BroChePetSchetal16} using the MuJoCo simulator~\citep{TodEreTas12}, including Pendulum-v0, InvertedDoublePendulum-v1, HalfCheetah-v1, Swimmer-v1, and Hopper-v1.
+For fairness, we follows the default setting of the MuJoCo simulator in each task in this section.
+These tasks have dynamics of different natures, so are helpful for evaluating the behavior of the proposed~\algabb~in different scenarios.
+We compared \algabb\ with several state-of-the-art algorithms, including two on-policy algorithms, trust region policy optimization~(TRPO)~\citep{SchLevAbbJoretal15} dual actor-critic~(Dual AC)~\citep{Dai18boosting}, and one off-policy algorithm, deep deterministic policy gradient~(DDPG)~\citep{Lillicrap15Continuous}.
+We did not include PCL~\citep{NacNorXuSch17a} as it is a special case of our algorithm by setting $\eta = 0$, \ie, ignoring the updates for dual function.
+Since TRPO and Dual-AC are only applicable for on-policy setting, for fairness, we also conducted the comparison with these two algorithm in on-policy setting.
+Due to the space limitation, the results can be found in Appendix~\ref{appendix:more_exp}.

 We ran the algorithm with $5$ random seeds and reported the average rewards with 50\% confidence intervals.
-The empirical comparison results are illustrated in Figure~\ref{fig:policy_comparison}.
-We can see that in all these tasks, the proposed \algabb~achieves significantly better performance than the other algorithms.
-The experiment setting is reported below.
+The results are shown in Figure~\ref{fig:offpolicy_comparison}.
+We can see that our \algabb\ algorithm achieves significantly better performance than all other algorithms across the board.
+These results suggest that the~\algabb~can exploit the off-policy samples efficiently and stably, and achieve a good trade-off between bias and variance.

-\paragraph{Policy and value function parametrization.} For fairness, we use the same parametrization of policy and value functions across all algorithms.
-The choices of parametrization are largely based on the recent paper by~\citet{RajLowTodKak17}, which shows the natural policy gradient with RBF neural network achieves the state-of-the-art performances of TRPO on MuJoCo.
-For the policy distribution, we parametrize it as $\pi_{\theta_\pi}(a|s) = \Ncal(\mu_{\theta_\pi}(s), \Sigma_{\theta_\pi})$, where $\mu_{\theta_\pi}(s)$ is a two-layer neural nets with the random features of RBF kernel as the hidden layer and the $\Sigma_{\theta_\pi}$ is a diagonal matrix.
-The RBF kernel bandwidth is chosen via median trick~\citep{DaiXieHe14,RajLowTodKak17}.
-Same as~\citet{RajLowTodKak17}, we use $100$ hidden nodes in InvertedDoublePendulum, Swimmer, Hopper, and use $500$ hidden nodes in HalfCheetah.
-Since the TRPO and PPO uses linear control variable as $V$, we also adapt the parametrization for $V$ in our algorithm.
-However, \algabb~can adopt arbitrary function approximators.